 Even though labor is a continuous process, it can be broken down into three stages.

-Additionally, the first stage is subdivided into three phases.
+Additionally, this first stage is subdivided into two phases.

-Now that the cervix is fully dilated, the woman enters the second stage of labor, which can be thought of as the pushing stage.
+Now that the cervix is fully dilated, we enter the second stage of labor can be thought of as the pushing stage.

-During this stage, the critical thing is for the baby and, in particular, the baby’s head, to navigate through the maternal pelvis, and this depends on the three Ps—power, passenger, and passage.
+During this stage, the critical thing is for the baby,and in particular the baby’s head, to navigate through the maternal pelvis, and this depends on the “3 Ps” - power, passenger, and passage.

-Power refers to forceful uterine contractions and maternal pushing effort; passenger refers to the fetus; and passage refers to the route that the fetus has to travel through the bony pelvis.
+Power refers to forceful uterine contractions, passenger refers to the fetus, and passage refers to the route that the fetus has to travel through the bony pelvis.

-In fact, the relationship between the size of the baby’s head and the size and shape of the bony pelvis is so critical that human babies have evolved with unfused skulls, just so their head can be as large as possible prior to birth and still successfully and safely make that passage through the pelvis into the world.
+In fact, the relationship between the baby’s head and the bony pelvis is so critical, that human babies have evolved with unfused skulls, just so their head can be as large as possible and still successfully and safely make that passage through the pelvis into the world.

-Now there are a few factors that determine how easy this process is for the fetus… and for the mother.
+Now there are a few factors that determine how easy this passage is for the fetus.

-First is fetal size and, most critically, the size of the fetal head.
+First is fetal size, the critical factor is the size of the fetal head.